Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems

 \section{Introduction}

-Interface problems arise in many scientific and engineering models that involve multiple materials with different chemical or physical properties (see \cite{greengard1994numerical, sussman1999efficient} and references therein).
+Interface problems arise in many scientific and engineering models that involve multiple materials with different chemical or physical properties (see~\cite{greengard1994numerical, sussman1999efficient} and references therein).
 In these models, the computational domain is composed of subdomains that are separated by smooth curves (or surfaces) known as interfaces.
-The interface geometry itself may involve certain dynamics, i.e., the interface between different subdomains varies in time.
-The low global regularity of the solutions and evolving interface bring challenges to numerical simulations, in particular, when the interface has large deformations.
+The interface geometry itself may be dynamic; that is, the interface between different subdomains varies in time.
+The low global regularity of the solutions and the evolving interface pose challenges for numerical simulations, particularly when the interface undergoes large deformations.